wayfair-archive/kombucha/README.md

 This will build your Docker image and tag it with `kombucha:latest`.

-**NOTE:** Because the Docker container will not have direct access to your local filesystem (where you may be storing your configuration file and reference snapshots), you will need to bind a local filesystem volume to the container while it runs.
+**NOTE:** Because the Docker container will not have direct access to your local filesystem (where you may be storing your configuration file and reference snapshots), you will need to bind a local volume to the container while it runs.

 Let's say you have a project `sample-project` which contains the following structure: